 Whatever your typographical style is, portable document format (

-It’s fine to author your CV in Microsoft Word, but you’ll want to save it as a PDF to make it more platform independent.
+It’s fine to author your CV in Microsoft Word, but you’ll want to save it as (or print to) PDF to make it more platform independent.
 LaTeX and overleaf can be used to create professional PDFs and there are plenty of good templates.
 See Getting started with LaTeX (LaTeX4year1) if you’ve not used LaTeX before, or you need to refresh your memory.
-(Hull 2021a)
+(Hull 2022)

 One way to structure descriptions of items within each section of your CV is to use Context, Action, Result and Evidence (C.A.R.E.) to tell your stories.
 What’s your story, coding glory?
 (Gallagher 1995) The